joedski/musings/Typescript/AsyncData in TypeScript.md

 type AnyCataHandlerOf<T, K> = (...args: CataValuesOfTag<T, K>) => any;

 // These are currently just returning any...
 Because of AnyCataHandlerOf and AnyCatasOf?
+Possibly.
-Possibly. type AnyCataHandlerReturnType<TCatas extends { [k: string]: (...args: any[]) => any }> = ReturnType<TCatas[keyof TCatas]>;
+// I think a prior constraint of TCatas to extend `AnyCatasOf` which itself uses `AnyCataHandlerOf` pins the return types to `any`, simply because there's no attempt to actually get a type more specific than `any`. type AnyCataHandlerReturnType<TCatas extends { [k: string]: (...args: any[]) => any }> = ReturnType<TCatas[keyof TCatas]>;
 // type AnyCataHandlerReturnType<TCatas> =
 //   TCatas extends { [k: string]: (...args: any[]) => infer TReturn }